erikgregorywebb/rap-collaboration/README.md

 The visual was created using Flourish, a data visualization and storytelling platform.
 Click here for a live version.

 ### Methodology
-I first created a list of rappers and rap groups from Wikipedia.
-I then scrapped kworb.net, a music data site, for a list of the top 10,000 artists on Spotify.
-In order to determine which of the 10K artists fell into the rap bucket, I used a fuzzy match between the Wikipedia and kworb.net lists.
-I then scrapped song-level artist streaming data from kworb.net, which lists any artists featured on a song.
-The “node” dataset for the network chart was created by pivoting this data to obtain “collaboration counts” between artists.
+- Create list of rappers and rap groups from [Wikipedia](https://en.wikipedia.org/wiki/List_of_hip_hop_musicians)
+- Scrape [kworb.net](https://kworb.net/spotify/artists.html), a music data site, for a list of the top 10,000 artists on Spotify
+- Use fuzzy match to determine which of the 10K kworb.net artists fell into the Wikipedia rap bucket
+- Scrape song-level artist streaming data from [kworb.net](https://kworb.net/spotify/artists.html), which lists any artists featured on a song
+- Pivot to calculate “collaboration counts” between artists (the “node” dataset for the network chart)